IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid.md

 # Pivot Grid Overview

+The `IgxPivotGridComponent` displays data in a [pivot table](http://en.wikipedia.org/wiki/Pivot_table) and helps performing complex analysis on the supplied data set.

-The Angular Pivot Component allows users to configure and display their data in a multi-dimensional pivot table structure, where the rows and columns represent distinct data groups and the data cell values represent aggregations.
+The Angular PivotGrid Component allows users to configure and display their data in a multi-dimensional pivot table structure.
+ The rows and columns represent distinct data groups and the data cell values represent aggregations.
 This allows for complex data analysis based on a simple flat data set.
 It is a feature rich pivot table that allows easy configuration of the different dimensions and values as well as additional data operations on them like filtering and sorting.

 Can be used as a stand-alone component as well as in combination with the Pivot Data Selector Component for more flexible runtime configuration options.